AlonGil-Ad/simple_mocap/README.md

 Error: Everything works but your object is not being tracked</br>
 Cause: Object not tracked by Motive or mismatch of String name or Integer ID</br>
 Solution: Verify setting in Motive
+### Note:
+Python 3.9 and above is required for some Logger declarations (specifically the *encoding* keyword).</br>
+If you absolutely must use a lower version of Python, just remove Logging and replace it with *print* where needed.</br>
+The client itself should run on Python=3.x (not tested)
 ### Notice:
 Uses OptiTrack NatNet direct depacketization library for Python 3.x</br>
 https://optitrack.com/support/downloads/developer-tools.html</br>